Jerry Eckwood

-Jerry Eckwood (born December 26, 1954) is a former NFL running back.
-He played for the Tampa Bay Buccaneers from 1979–1981, and was a key member of the Buccaneers team that made the first playoff appearance in franchise history in 1979.
-Eckwood played collegiately for the Arkansas Razorbacks from 1975–78.
+Jerry Louis Eckwood (born December 26, 1954) is a former NFL running back.
+He played for the Tampa Bay Buccaneers from 1979 to 1981, and was a key member of the Buccaneers team that made the first playoff appearance in franchise history in 1979.
+Eckwood played collegiately for the Arkansas Razorbacks from 1975 to 1978.

 High school career

 Eckwood was a highly recruited running back out of Brinkley, Arkansas, rushing for 2616 yards in 1973.
 He was signed to an athletic scholarship with the Arkansas Razorbacks by then-head coach Frank Broyles.

 Collegiate career

 Eckwood played for the Razorbacks from 1975–78, and was a three-year letterman ('75, '76, '78), playing both for Broyles and Lou Holtz.
 Eckwood was named 1st Team All Southwest Conference in 1975, rushing for 792 yards on 104 carries.
 His 7.62 yards per carry that season remained a school record until it was broken by Felix Jones in 2007.
 Eckwood had six 100-yard rushing games in his Razorback career, five of those games occurring in 1975.